wrender/transferscripts/README.md

 - Runs on Linux Server in DMZ
 - apt-mirror, dnf, and skopeo sync the latest data from the internet
 - SQLlite local db to track previosuly skopeo synced container images so they are not downloaded again
+- Skopeo sync is limited to 100 anonymous pulls per day from docker hub
 - Scripts rsync data to secure location